Skip to main content

 An important goal of GeoGardenClub is to enable gardeners to easily leverage prior experience---either from your own garden or from someone else's garden.
 To that end, we have implemented a feature called "Copy Planting".

-Let's say you (or another) gardener has previously planted Basil and has recorded excellent outcomes for this Planting:
+Let's say you (or another) gardener has previously planted Arugula and has recorded excellent outcomes for this Planting:

-So, you'd like to repeat this success by using the same Variety and same dates.
+So, you'd like to repeat this success by using the same Variety and same timing info.
 In that Planting's Details screen, tap the "Copy" icon (the two overlapping pages image) in the nav bar to bring up the Copy Planting screen:

 The Copy Planting screen provides a form that is pre-filled with the Crop, Variety, and dates associated with the original Planting.
-However, if necessary, the dates are updated to the current year.
+However, the dates are updated to the current year (if necessary).

-Select the Garden and Bed you want to create this new Planting in, then tap "Submit" to create it.
+Select the Garden and Bed you want to create this new Planting in, adjust any other fields, and then tap "Submit" to create it.

 Delete a Planting